26312/AdventureWorks/README.md

 Connect to Azure Data Lake Storage Gen2 and Blob Storage: https://learn.microsoft.com/en-us/azure/databricks/connect/storage/azure-storage

-You can use the following format to set the cluster Spark configuration in your Notebook.
+#### You can use the following format to set the cluster Spark configuration in your Notebook.
-Use spark.conf.set in notebooks, as shown in the following example:
+#### Use spark.conf.set in notebooks, as shown in the following example:

-// Not Required mostly
 service_credential = dbutils.secrets.get(scope=`"<secret-scope>"`,key=`"<service-credential-key>"`)

 spark.conf.set("fs.azure.account.auth.type.`<storage-account>`.dfs.core.windows.net", "OAuth")